 The Investment Committee (IC) is comprised of representatives from throughout the foundation, including the CFO and General Counsel, as well as external experts from numerous fields.
 The Investment Committee is Chaired by Andrew Farnum, the Director of the Strategic Investment Fund.

 The IC is responsible for providing review, input, approval, and ongoing oversight of all PRIs.
-Specifically, the Investment Committee reviews the Concept Note for each PRI, discussing key points of due diligence and whether they are likely to eventually recommend the investment to the Program President/Co-Chairs.
-Every PRI comes back to the Investment Committee where the Investment Memo is presented for final recommendation.
+Specifically, the Investment Committee reviews Concept Notes to decide whether to proceed with diligence of a particular investment and an Investment Memo to decide whether to recommend the investment to the foundation CEO/Co-Chairs for approval.

 Vidya leads the Gates Foundation’s $2.5bn Strategic Investment Fund (“SIF”) and chairs the SIF Investment Committee.
 Since 2012, Vidya has worked across sectors and geographies to source, structure, and manage venture capital, debt, and guarantee investments.
 SIF supports companies that have a critical role to play in achieving the foundation’s ambitious goals in global health and poverty alleviation and U.S. education and economic mobility.
 Vidya leads SIF’s investment efforts in the vaccines/biologics sector and has led and worked on investments in Achaogen (AKAO), AgBiome, Arsanis (ASNS), Biological E, BioNTech (BNTX), Charter School Growth Fund, Civic Builders, Curevac (CVAC), Just Biotherapeutics (acq. by Evotec), M-KOPA, Merck, and Sanofi.